-The Master of Arts in Legal Studies offers you a better understanding of the law as it relates to your legal or non-legal career.
-It is not intended for practicing law, but rather to build upon your existing knowledge of the law by further expanding your comprehension of legal doctrines, legal concepts, and workplace legal issues.
-This master's degree helps prepare you to pursue career opportunities in government, business, and other industries where knowledge of the law and ethical issues can be a career advantage.
+The Master of Arts in Legal Studies offers you a better understanding of the law.
+This degree program will aid you in understanding the complex societal challenges associated with the public's ability to access justice.
+This program is not intended for practicing law, but rather to build upon your existing knowledge of the law by further expanding your comprehension of legal doctrines, legal concepts, and workplace legal issues.
+By equipping you for ethical service and leadership, this master's degree helps prepare you to deepen your knowledge of the law and ethical issues.